ahmedkaludi/easy-table-of-contents/README.txt

 4. Activate the plugin on the Plugins admin page.

 == Changelog ==

+= 2.0.57 25/10/2023 =
+* New: A feature to show only limited number of headings and rest should be as "View More" #474
+* Bug: The Footnotes are being repeated if the plugin is activated #597
+* Bug: A warning is showing while using the TOC #606
+* Bug: Jump anchors with apostrophe headings not working if theme Bamboo by Mediavine is active #607
+* Bug: Conflict issue with Molongui Authorship plugin in 2.0.56 version #608
+* Bug: Widget Auto-Highlight Issue After Update 2.0.56.1 #610

 = 2.0.56.1 09/10/2023 =
 * Bug: Toggle is not working with the pure CSS loading method. #604